brunosouza-justauto/eng/eng-app/README.md

 ### Updating Existing Profiles

 To update existing profiles that don't have a coach ID assigned, run the SQL script in `src/scripts/update_coach_id.sql` via the Supabase SQL Editor.

+## Coach Notification System

+The notification system provides real-time alerts for both coaches and athletes:

+### For Coaches:
+- Receive notifications when new athletes are assigned to their roster
+- Get alerts when athletes complete workouts
+- Be notified when athletes submit check-ins

+### For Athletes:
+- Receive notifications when assigned new training programs
+- Get alerts when nutrition plans are updated or assigned

+Notifications appear in the notification bell in the app header with distinctive icons for each notification type.
+Clicking a notification takes the user directly to the relevant page (athlete profile, workout log, nutrition plan, etc.).

+For setup instructions and customization options, see the documentation in `src/scripts/README.md`.